guile-sql

 Function: format-expr expr state

-Function: make-state [#:placeholder placeholder-dollar]
+Function: make-state [#:placeholder placeholder-dollar] [#:inline? #f]

-Create a fresh parameter accumulator state. #:placeholder is a procedure that takes a 1-based index and returns a placeholder string.
+Create a fresh parameter accumulator state. #:placeholder is a procedure that takes a 1-based index and returns a placeholder string. #:inline?, when true, makes state-add-param render scalars as SQL literals via inline-sql-value rather than pushing them onto the parameter list; used by DDL contexts that don’t accept bound parameters (see Inline context).

 Function: placeholder-dollar n